 Michael Sjoerdsma has taught in the School of Engineering Science at Simon Fraser University since September 2003.
 He teaches a number of courses encompassing various aspects of technical communication: Form, Style and Professional Genres; Graphical Communication for Engineering; Spatial Thinking and Communicating; Project Documentation and Team Dynamics; and Social Responsibility and Professional Practice.
 Because of his technical training as an engineer, Michael has firsthand knowledge of the requirements needed for effectively communicating technical material.

 In addition to his teaching duties at the university, Michael has taught technical writing for the Management Skills and Advanced Technology program.
 He also provides writing and editing services for graduate students, professors, and private companies.
 Michael is a member of the Institute of Electrical and Electronic Engineers (societies: Professional Communication, Technology and Society, and Engineering Management Society), a member of The Canadian Association for the Study of Discourse and Writing, a member in the Society for Teaching and Learning in Higher Education, and an EIT with the Association of Engineers and Geoscientists of BC.

-Registration in this session is required, and will open closer to the event date.
+Registration in this session is required, and is now open.
 There are limited seats available in this session, and those successfully registered will receive an email within one week of the session date.

 Due to the ongoing situation surrounding COVID-19, this session will be delivered online via Zoom.
 The following suggestions may help to improve the online experience:

 - Use headphones to reduce noise and avoid feedback between your mic and speaker.